The Shardy (SDY) dialect

 A mesh is a list of axes and an optional list of device IDs specifying the device ordering.

-For all non-maximal-sharding cases, if a device ID list is specified, the product of the axis sizes should match the number of devices.
-If a device ID list is not specified, the implicit device ID list is iota(product(axes)).
+- If a device ID list is not specified, the implicit device ID list is iota(product(axes)).
 For simplicity, we also disallow specifying a device ID list that is the same as iota(product(axes)); in this case, a device ID list shouldn't be specified.

 Here are some examples of meshes: